timsch11/torchLt/README.md

 # Note:

-Even though the core library is largely done, there are still some topics to address:
+Even though the core library is largely done, some operations (namely matmul) are still buggy which I will address in the future
-- optimize synchronization
-- some more testing

 Further feature I want to add in the future:
-- cython wrapper
 - loss functions

 ## Overview